How much PIP you can get and for how long

 Your decision letter will tell you how long you’ll get PIP for.
 It's usually for a fixed period of time although there are ‘ongoing’ awards.
 If you’re terminally ill the award is for 3 years.

 PIP claims can be reviewed at any time.
-If the PIP Centre writes to you saying your PIP will be reviewed, you must send them the information they need within a month of the date of their letter.
+If the DfC writes to you saying your PIP will be reviewed, you must send them the information they need within a month of the date of their letter.
 If you don’t, your PIP may stop.
 You could ask for an extension if you have a good reason.

 How often PIP is paid